actionhero/www.actionherojs.com/tutorials/cluster.md

 **WARNING**

-RPC calls are authenticated against `config.serverToken` and communication happens over redis pub/sub.
+RPC calls are authenticated against `config.general.serverToken` and communication happens over redis pub/sub.
 BE CAREFUL, as you can call _any_ method within the API namespace on an Actionhero server, including shutdown() and read _any_ data on that node.

 ## Connections